-In January 2016, the Board established a new Risk Committee composed of Joseph A. Carrabba (Chair), Michael A. Butt, Anthony P. Franceschini and Eric Rosenfeld, all of whom are considered independent within the meaning of the CSA Guidelines.
-The Risk Committee held its first meeting in March 2016 to review its proposed mandate to oversee the framework for managing of project risks arising from the Corporation's operations and business and review and monitor the Corporation's ERM policies, programs and practices, including cyber risk, ethics, governance, compliance, business continuity and emergency preparedness.
+In January 2016, the Board established a new Risk Committee.
+As of the date of this Circular, the Risk Committee is comprised of Michael Butt, Joseph A. Carrabba (Chair), Anthony P. Franceschini and Eric Rosenfeld, all of whom are considered independent within the meaning of the CSA Guidelines.
+The Risk Committee's mandate is to oversee the framework for managing of project risks arising from the Corporation's operations and business and review and monitor the Corporation's ERM policies, programs and practices, including cyber risk, ethics, governance, compliance, business continuity and emergency preparedness.